MAY 21-23, 2018 AT THE HYATT REGENCY, SAN FRANCISCO, CA

 The Student PC will function much like an independent version of the "Senior" PC, including holding an in-person PC meeting and choosing its own program of papers.
 Papers submitted for the December 2017 deadline will be considered for the Student PC.
 Student PC reviewers will have to abide by the same rules and restrictions applicable to regular PC members.
 This includes, but is not limited to, rules against discussing the papers outside of the PC context, or using in any way results from reviewed papers before such papers have been published.
 Delegated reviews (i.e., external reviews) are not allowed for the Student PC.
 Making a submitted paper available to Student PC is optional; authors will have the opportunity to opt-in during the paper submission process.
 Student reviews for papers that are reviewed by the Student PC will be sent out after the actual review process for the December deadline has finished (end of January 2018).

-The Student PC meeting will be held on Monday January 22, 2018, likely in New York (the exact location still needs to be confirmed, it will be on the East Coast of the US).
+The Student PC meeting will be held on Monday January 22, 2018, in New York.

 The Student PC will be chaired by Thorsten Holz of Ruhr-University Bochum.